Helsinki cathedral

 5. Stockholm to Helsinki by overnight ferry

-An Silja Line ferry links Stockholm with Helsinki overnight every day, and a Viking Line ferry sails overnight to a similar schedule every second day.
+A Silja Line ferry links Stockholm with Helsinki overnight every day, and a Viking Line ferry also sails overnight to a similar schedule.
 It's a much more relaxed affair than the Stockholm-Turku route.
 You can board an hour an a half before sailing rather than 15 minutes before, the ferry sails late afternoon so you have a whole evening on the ship, and there's time for a lie-in and leisurely breakfast with a late-morning arrival.
 The facilities on board are top-class, from the Grande Buffet to the Lobster restaurant.
 A full range of cabins is available, including suites.

 Silja Line ferry from Stockholm to Helsinki